cemrifki/sentiment-analysis/README.md

 # sentiment-analysis
 In this project, sentiment analysis is performed in Turkish and English.
-All the source code will be available in a month or two.
+All the source code will be available in June or July.